 - Talk with your doctor about all prescription and over-the-counter medications you're taking; some may contribute to the problem.
 Your doctor may be able to adjust dosages or change your schedule for taking these drugs, or he or she may prescribe different medications that cause fewer urinary problems.

 - Avoid drinking fluids in the evening, particularly caffeinated and alcoholic beverages.
-Both can affect the muscle tone of the bladder, and both stimulate the kidneys to produce urine, leading to nighttime urination.
+Both can affect the muscle tone of the bladder and stimulate the kidneys to produce urine, leading to nighttime urination.

-For more on advances in the diagnosis and treatment of prostate diseases, buy the Annual Report on Prostate Diseases from Harvard Medical School.
+For more on advances in the diagnosis and treatment of prostate diseases, read the Annual Report on Prostate Diseases from Harvard Medical School.